Get in touch with an expert at 800-880-4479

 Safety Note

-Introduce fermented foods slowly if you have digestive sensitivities.
+Introduce fermented foods slowly if you have digestive sensitivities or are not used to high-fiber foods.

 {SafetyNote}